 The significant association of increasing age with prevalence and degree of mineralisation of the longitudinal odontoid ligament was not unexpected and is in agreement with our first hypothesis, although it is not possible to determine from this study if this is a normal adaptive or pathological age-related process.
 Contrary to our second hypothesis we identified a significant association of being female with prevalence and degree of mineralisation of the longitudinal odontoid ligament.
 This was a surprising finding and is not readily explained.
 No information was available regarding whether the female horses had been bred from, which may be of relevance in further investigating ligament pathologies, possibly due to a hormonal link of pregnancy/parturition.
-Previous studies have investigated the association of sex with risk of musculoskeletal injury in horses; with no effect of gender found, whereas Kasashima et al. identified a higher risk of superficial digital flexor tendonitis and suspensory ligament desmitis in males.
+Previous studies have investigated the association of sex with risk of injury of the superficial digital flexor tendon, deep digital flexor tendon and of the suspensory ligament in horses;22 with no effect of gender found, whereas Kasashima et al.23 identified a higher risk of superficial digital flexor tendonitis and suspensory ligament desmitis in males.
 There is little evidence in the literature for a strong overall effect of either sex on ligament pathology in general in the horse.

-Thomson et al. discussed the challenges in differentiating between musculoskeletal pain and trigeminal-mediated headshaking.
+Thomson et al. 3 discussed the challenges in differentiating between musculoskeletal pain and trigeminal-mediated headshaking.
 Our study refuted our third hypotheses, in that mineralisation of the longitudinal odontoid ligament was not associated at any level with the clinical signs of headshaking.

 The study has a number of recognised limitations.
-As mentioned, there is potential for population selection bias due to the included hospital population.
+There is potential for population selection bias due to the included hospital population.
 There are a relatively small number of horses in each group of presenting clinical signs, particularly in the group presented for headshaking behaviour, reducing the statistical power of the study.
 Additionally, images were viewed and reported by a single observer and there was no test of repeatability of image grading.

 Further studies including histopathological analysis of the longitudinal odontoid ligament and comparison to image findings are warranted.
 None of the horses in the present study were subjected to euthanasia and therefore histopathological analysis was not available for any of the included cases.